About

 TITIA EX

-Light & Darkness as Material in Public Space
+Light & Dark as Material

 Worldwide exposure & representation in collections